 As for feeding, being a small dog, it has a rather fast metabolism.
 Since it has a rather small stomach, it should eat little and frequently.
 Small dog foods, specifically formulated with appropriate levels of key nutrients and smaller sizes so as to promote chewing, swallowing and improve digestion, are recommended.

 How long does a Norfolk Terrier live?

 With an average lifespan of 12-15 years, it is a fairly long-lived dog.

-Here are also a few guides on the various breeds of small dogs:
+Here are also a few guides on the various breeds of small and medium sized dogs:

 - Welsh Terrier: character, diet and caring tips

 - Tibetan Spaniel, the “prayer dog” of Tibetan monks